James Jones First Novel Fellowship 2015

 - Linked short stories

-Manuscript Guidelines: A two-page (maximum) outline of the entire novel and the first 50 pages of the novel-in-progress are to be submitted.
+Manuscript Guidelines: A two-page (maximum) outline or synopsis of the entire novel and the first 50 pages of the novel-in-progress are to be submitted.
 A specific format for the outline or synopsis is not required.

 The manuscript must be typed and double-spaced; outline may be single-spaced.
 Entrants should include their name, address, telephone number and e-mail address (if available) ONLY on the cover letter, but nowhere else on the manuscript.
 Pages should be numbered.
 For online entries put your cover letter in the cover letter box, and attach you outline/synopsis and the first 50 pages of you novel as one document.

-If a manuscript is selected for the final round, the author will be asked to send another copy of the originally submitted first 50 pages plus pages 51-75.
+If a manuscript is selected for the final round, the author will be asked to send another copy of the originally submitted first 50 pages.
 Submissions will be acknowledged only if accompanied by a self-addressed, stamped postcard.
 No manuscripts will be returned.
 Failure to comply with manuscript guidelines may disqualify entries.

-Entries can be mailed via SNAILMAIL or our ONLINE SUBMISSION FORM.
-Hard Copy entries should be sent to the James Jones First Novel Fellowship, c/o M.A./M.F.A. in Creative Writing, Wilkes University, 84 West South Street, Wilkes-Barre, PA 18766, and postmarked no later than March 15, 2015.
-ONLINE SUBMISSION FORM entries should be sent to jamesjones.submishmash.com/submit.
-ELECTRONIC ENTRIES should be sent no later than midnight, March 15, 2015.
+DEADLINES: Entries can be mailed via SNAILMAIL or our ONLINE SUBMISSION FORM.
+Hard Copy entries should be sent to the James Jones First Novel Fellowship, c/o M.A./M.F.A. in Creative Writing, Wilkes University, 84 West South Street, Wilkes-Barre, PA 18766, and postmarked no later than March 15, 2016 midnight Eastern Standard time.

 For more information, please contact us via e-mail.